 Functional Analytic Psychotherapy: Awareness, Courage, Love, and Behaviorism in the Therapeutic Relationship.
-This seminar introduces the interns to a behaviorally-based interpersonal therapy that focuses on using in vivo learning moments during the therapy session to increase intimacy/interpersonal effectiveness and how to generalize it outside of the session.
+This 2 hour/one week seminar introduces the interns to a behaviorally-based interpersonal therapy that focuses on using in vivo learning moments during the therapy session to increase intimacy/interpersonal effectiveness and how to generalize it outside of the session.
 Understanding to apply FAP principles when working with cross-racial/dyads in the therapeutic relationship will also be discussed.

 Assessment and Behavioral Treatment for Psychosis.
-This seminar focuses on teaching interns assessment for psychosis as well as current evidence-based behavioral treatments for psychotic disorders.
+This four hour/2 week seminar focuses on teaching interns assessment for psychosis as well as current evidence-based behavioral treatments for psychotic disorders.
 The seminar will include discussion of the rationale and evidence base for treatments such as CBT for Psychosis (CBTp) and Cognitive Behavioral Social Skills Training (CBSST) along with their implementation.